 Home to a diversity of wildlife, Namibia, is also known for its population of cheetahs.
 The capital city of Windhoek and the country’s coastal town of Swakopmund feature buildings that were built during the German colonial era.
 For example, the capital’s Christuskirche was built in 1907.

 If you visit the north, you can see such wildlife as giraffes and rhinos in the Etosha National Park.
 Other natural sites you want to include on your itinerary include Fish River Canyon and Sossusvlei.
 Sossusvlei is a clay and salt pan that is ringed by towering red dunes.
 It is situated in the Namib-Naukluft National Park in the southern section of the Namib Desert.

 Besides Petra, the country is also home to the capital city of Amman and the southern city of Aqaba.
 Popular attractions also include Mount Nebo and the Dead Sea.
-The Dead Sea, which is located on the west bank of Jordan, is a salt lake whose banks are known as the lowest point on dry terrain.
+The Dead Sea, which is located on the west bank of Jordan, close to the border with Isreal, is a salt lake whose banks are known as the lowest point on dry terrain.
 Because of the lake’s hypersalinity, people can easily stay afloat while they are swimming.

 If you visit southern Jordan, you will be greeted by the Wadi Rum, which is a protected desert wilderness area.
 Some of the natural sights to see include the Burdah Rock Bridges and the Jebel Um Ishrin.
 The area’s Lawrence’s Spring is named for Lawrence of Arabia, who was said to have cleaned himself in the waters.

 Located in Central America, Guatemala lies just south of the country of Mexico.
 The country, which is home to rainforests and volcanoes, also features ancient Mayan sites.

 The site, which thrived between 200 and 850 AD, was abandoned after that time period.
 Some of the iconic ruins include the Temple of the Grand Jaguar as well as the Temple IV, which is the tallest pre-Columbian structure in this part of the world.

 The country is known for the monastery called Vardzia, which dates back to the 1100s, as well as the wine-growing region of Kakheti.
-A visit to the capital city of Tbilisi will indeed take you back to another time, given the city’s maze of cobblestone streets and variety of historic buildings.
+A visit to the capital city of Tbilisi will indeed take you back to another time, given the city’s maze of cobblestone streets and a variety of historic buildings.